wiremock/wiremock-state-extension/README.md

 Two extensions have to be registered:

 - `StateRecordingAction` to record any state in `postServeActions`
+- `StateRequestMatcher` to match incoming request against a context using custom master `state-matcher`
-- `ResponseTemplateTransformer` with `StateHelper` to retrieve a previously recorded state
+- `ResponseTemplateTransformer` with `StateHelper` to retrieve a previously recorded state for a context

 ```java
 public class MySandbox {